Persistent motion of a Brownian particle subject to repulsive feedback with time delay: Stochastic motion

 To further illustrate the above-mentioned persistence, we now consider the noise-averaged correlations of the particle's velocity $\mathbf{v}$ at {\em different} times (note that the value at equal times is not accessible due to the divergence of the noise correlation function at zero time difference).
 For details of the averaging procedure, see Appendix~\ref{sec:averaging}.
 Some results for the correlation function $\langle \mathbf{v}(t_0)\cdot\mathbf{v}(t)\rangle$ at $\tau=0.35\tau_B$ are shown in Fig.~\ref{fig:velocity_auto}.

 For very small values of $A/k_B T$, i.e. vanishing delay force, the correlation function is essentially zero at all times.
 This is expected since we hereby approach the limit of a free Brownian particle.
 Increasing $A/k_B T$, however, the correlation function assumes large positive values and decays to zero the later the larger $A/k_B T$ is.
 We also observe in the regime of short time differences $t-t_0$ the emergence of peaks at multiples of the delay time.
-To quantify the decay at large time differences (i.e., after the initial peaks) we have fitted the functions $\langle \mathbf{v}(t_0)\cdot\mathbf{v}(t)\rangle$ according to the expression $f(t) = C_1\exp(-t/\tau_r) + C_2$ where $\tau_r$ is a decay time, and $C_1$ and $C_2$ are constants (note that non-zero values of $C_2$ occur due to the finite time differences considered in Fig.~\ref{fig:velocity_auto}.
+To quantify the decay at large time differences (i.e., after the initial peaks) we have fitted the functions $\langle \mathbf{v}(t_0)\cdot\mathbf{v}(t)\rangle$ according to the expression $f(t-t_0) = C_1\exp(-(t-t_0)/\tau_r) + C_2$ where $\tau_r$ is a decay time, and $C_1$ and $C_2$ are constants (note that non-zero values of $C_2$ occur due to the finite time differences considered in Fig.~\ref{fig:velocity_auto}.
 For even larger $t-t_0$ one would expect all functions to approach zero).
-For details of the fitting procedure, see Sec.~\ref{sec:fitting}.
+To obtain the exponential fit of the velocity autocorrelation function (see Fig.~\ref{fig:velocity_auto}) we discarded all data points that correspond to times smaller than $t-t_0 = \tau - 0.1\tau_B$ i.e., times before the first visible peak.
+Physically, it is the history dependence of the feedback which causes short-time oscillations at multiples of the delay time.
+Only after the first visible peak we see an exponential decrease in the correlation function that justifies the exponential fit.
 It is seen from Fig.~\ref{fig:velocity_auto} that this exponential fit describes the data indeed quite well.
 This means that we can extract (approximate) values for the {\em persistence times} of the Brownian particle under time-delayed feedback.
 Numerical results from this procedure are given in Table~\ref{tab:persistence}.
 As an overall trend, we observe an increase of the persistence time with the strength of repulsion.
 Further, at very large values of $A/k_BT$, $\tau_r$ seems to saturate.
 We also see that in most cases (apart from $A/k_B T = 5$) the persistence time is larger than the delay time.
 Similar trends are seen when using a different fitting scheme that we introduce in Sec.~\ref{sec:diffusion}.